TexasInstruments-Sandbox/edgeai-osrt-libs-build/README.md

 * https://jira.itg.ti.com/browse/ADASVISION-4967

 ## Overview
-Currently this covers building *ONNX-RT* and *FTLite-RT* from source for Ubuntu 18.04 (tested) and Ubuntu 20.04 (not yet tested) Docker containers, but it should be straightforward to extend to other DL-RT like TVM-DLR.
-This is for PSDK 8.0 release.
+Currently this covers building *ONNX-RT* and *FTLite-RT* from source for Ubuntu 22.04 (tested) Docker containers, but it should be straightforward to extend to other DL-RT like TVM-DLR.
+This is for PSDK 9.2 release.
 For other release, patches and settings should be updated accordingly.

 ### DL Runtime Library Packages

+TODO: update the table

 |         | x86_64 Ubuntu 18.04  | aarch64 J7 PSDK-Linux | aarch64 Ubuntu 18.04 | aarch64 Ubuntu 20.04 | aarch64 Debian   |
 | ------- | -------------------- | --------------------- | -------------------- | -------------------- | ---------------- |